richardkiss/pycoin/README.md

 alt-coins.
 It has been tested with Python 2.7, 3.3 and 3.4.

 See also http://github.com/richardkiss/pycoinnet/ for a library that speaks the bitcoin protocol.
+For a more detailed step-by-step walkthrough to setting up a development environment, setting up, and using the project, please see the following: github.com/richardkiss/pycoin/blob/master/STEP-BY-STEP.md

 High Level
 ==========